WeiKangda/pdf-ocr-processor/README.md

 # PDF OCR Processor with Mistral AI

 A Python tool that uses Mistral AI's OCR capabilities to process PDF documents, extract text and images, and save them in an organized structure.
+This project utilizes Mistral AI's state-of-the-art OCR technology as described in their [official documentation](https://mistral.ai/news/mistral-ocr).

 ## Features